tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you hit with an attack using this weapon, the target takes no damage and you and your allies gain a +4 bonus to attacks against the target until the end of your next turn.

 **Quirk:** Hoarder.

 ---

+#### Smoke

+Bow

+The wielder of this bow is surrounded by a nimbus of smoke.
+Once per round when you miss with this weapon, gain a cumulative +1 bonus to all defenses until you hit with an attack or until the end of the battle.
+This bonus stacks with other magic items.

+**Quirk:** Burns incense.

+---